Hey, glad you showed up!

 My work has taken me to most states across the country as well as Canada, Germany and England.
 One of my few regrets is that I’ve never had the occasion for an international posting.

-But I’ve had the good fortune to see a bit of the planet on my own: Mexico, Canada, Ireland, Wales, England, Greece, Crete, Puerto Rico, Tahiti, Venezuela, Curacao, Scotland, Italy, Germany, Spain, Paris, India, Kashmir, Goa, Nepal, Zanzibar, Tanzania, Eleuthera, St. Thomas, St. Martin, Barbados, Antigua, Martinique, Ecuador, Peru, Bolivia, Chile, Prague.
-Pretty much in that order although I’ve visited some more than once.
+But I’ve had the good fortune to see a bit of the planet on my own: Mexico, Canada, Ireland, Wales, England, Greece, Crete, Puerto Rico, Tahiti, Venezuela, Curacao, Scotland, Italy, Germany, Spain, Paris, India, Kashmir, Goa, Nepal, Zanzibar, Tanzania, Eleuthera, St. Thomas, St. Martin, Barbados, Antigua, Martinique, Ecuador, Peru, Bolivia, Chile, Prague, Guatemala, Galapagos, Maui, Guam, Philippines (Manila, Cebu, Bohol, Dumaguete, Siquijor), Taiwan, Japan, Mt.
+Olympus, Amsterdam, Bruges, Beziers, Portugal (Lagos, Porto, Douro Valley).
+Pretty much in that order although I’ve visited several more than once.
 And I may have forgotten one or two.

 My degree in English Literature is from the University of Illinois at Champaign-Urbana.
 They still send me alumni letters mostly, I think, hoping I’ve become rich and famous.
 I’m working on it.